TykTechnologies/tykctl/docs/tykctl_cloud_deployments.md

 ## tykctl cloud deployments

-parent command for all action you can perform in a deployment.
+parent command for all actions you can perform in a deployment.

 ### Synopsis